 Please remember to come back here after you’ve been to Laura’s for an hour or so, okay?

-This lovely little wreath has all of the simplicity.
+This lovely little spring wreath has all of the simplicity.
 I love the idea of a white washed grapevine wreath.
 I’m a big lover of a white wreath because I feel like it really stands out on the front door, so I’ve always shied away from grapevine wreaths, but this whitewashed look is kind of brilliant.
 And of course peonies are kryptonite for bloggers, so of course I love that.
-This is a super simple DIY.
+This is a super simple wreath that you could DIY this spring.
 Pop over and check it out!

 This wreath is from the fairy godmother of farmhouse chic, Joanna Gaines.
 I don’t generally go for farmhouse, but this is super simple and I love the precious little birds.
 Maybe I would switch up that ribbon to make it slightly less farm house?
 We shall see.

 I had not ever heard of Lamb’s Ear before seeing this wreath just a few short hours ago, but I am officially obsessed with it.
+This would be a great wreath for Easter and could carry you through Spring and even Summer.
 I will have to check out Michael’s and see if they have this faux lambs ear.
 Really, really pretty.
 And, of course, the peonies again.
 If you’re not a DIY-er, by the way, you can buy this wreath from Etsy for $72.

 Technically, this is a fall wreath.
 If you look closely, there are some pumpkins on there.
-The pale pinks and dusty blues work perfectly for Spring, too, though, I think.
+The pale pinks and dusty blues work perfectly for a Spring wreath, too, though, I think.
 But what I really LOVED about this wreath were those fancy dancer tassels!
 Those are just lovely.

 Ok, this might be my very favorite of all.
 I love that it is so unique, doesn’t really look like a wreath at all, does it?
 I also love the felt flowers, as I have noted previously.
 I can’t really quite put my finger on why this is my favorite, but I’m pretty sure it is.
-It’s totally DIY-able, BUT it’s also only $22 if you buy it from Etsy!
+It’s totally a DIY-able Spring wreath, BUT it’s also only $22 if you buy it from Etsy!

 Ok, maybe I like Farmhouse style more than I am willing to admit.
 This wreath is still sort of modern farmhouse, though, right?
 I love the old-ish looking metal next to the frilly flowers.
 The colors, the pale pink and the pale green, are really pretty, too.
 I still can’t see it on my front door though.